Ukrainian Cultural Foundation: Chairman of the Foundation

 The Foundation is headed on a voluntary basis by the chairman, who, according to current legislation, must be a specialist in the field of culture, have an impeccable business reputation, high public authority, be fluent in the state language and speak a foreign language, one of the official languages of the Council of Europe.

 Chairman is appointed by the Minister of Culture.

 On January 19, 2018 Maryna Poroshenko, wife of the fifth President of Ukraine Petro Poroshenko, was appointed to the position of the Chairman of Ukrainian Cultural Foundation.
 On December 16, 2019, she resigned from the position.

 On February 1, 2020, former leader of Ivan Franko National Academic Drama Theater, Mykhaylo Zakharkevych was appointed as the Chairman of UCF.

 CEO

 Direct organizational and financial management of the fund, according to the law, is carried out by the CEO, who is elected by the supervisory board of the fund on an open competitive basis, after which he signs an employment contract with the Ministry of Culture of Ukraine.

-On February 7, 2018, as a result of an open competition, Yulia Fediv was elected as CEO of the Founfation.
+On February 7, 2018, as a result of an open competition, Yuliia Fediv was elected as CEO of the Founfation.

 On June 14, 2021, as a result of an open competition, Vladyslav Berkovski was elected as CEO of the Foundation.